-Planned giving often provides an opportunity for significant charitable donations, even for individuals with a limited capacity to make traditional monetary gifts.
-This also enables you to direct the very last thing you do on this earth to be a gift back to God.
+Planned giving provides an opportunity for significant charitable donations, even for individuals with a limited capacity to make traditional monetary gifts.

-- Bequest - A bequest is a gift to the university upon death.
+A bequest is a gift to the University upon death.
 This is the simplest type of planned gift to make and one of the easiest to implement.
 Bequests are most often handled within a donor’s will.

-- Beneficiary of Life Insurance or Retirement Plan - CU can be named the beneficiary of all or a portion of a retirement plan and/or beneficiary of a life insurance policy.
+Carolina University can be named the beneficiary of all or a portion of a retirement plan and/or beneficiary of a life insurance policy.
 This is easy to accomplish by contacting the managing organization and requesting a beneficiary designation form.
-Some forms for documentation can be accessed directly online.
 CU’s tax ID number is 56-0594591.

-- Charitable Remainder Trust - A charitable remainder trust is very similar to the charitable gift annuity.
-In a remainder trust, however, the property is held in trust for the life of the donor and is transferred to the university at death.
+A charitable remainder trust is very similar to a charitable gift annuity.
+In a remainder trust, however, the property is held in trust for the life of the donor and is transferred to the University upon death.

-- Life Estate - A life estate agreement is an arrangement whereby a donor transfers ownership of a personal residence, farm, etc. to the university while retaining the right to occupy and enjoy the full use of the property for a term of years or the lifetime of the donor(s).
+A life estate agreement is an arrangement whereby a donor transfers ownership of a personal residence, farm, etc. to the University while retaining the right to occupy and enjoy the full use of the property for a term of years or the lifetime of the donor(s).

-- Bargain Sale - In a bargain sale, the university purchases property for less than fair market value or accepts a gift of mortgaged property.
-The donor (seller) typically qualifies for a tax deduction for the difference between sale price and fair market value.
+In a bargain sale, the University purchases property for less than fair market value or accepts a gift of the mortgaged property.
+The donor (seller) typically qualifies for a tax deduction for the difference between the sale price and fair market value.

 IRA Charitable Rollover